GeorgeWeb/threadpool.h/README.md

   /* Step 3: Use the outputs from the tasks that were executed within the thread-pool */

-  // the return values from the enqueued lambdas are futures, thus use std::future::get() to retrieve them const auto result_foo = foo.get();
+  // the return values from the enqueued lambdas are futures,
+  // so we need to use std::future::get() to retrieve them const auto result_foo = foo.get();
   const auto result_bar = bar.get();
   std::cout << "Calculation 1: " << result_foo << std::endl;